Baw Baw Information Network

 How do we access the Baw Baw Information Network?

-The Baw Baw Information Network features a designated user interface and App that enables residents and visitors 24-hour access to live weather conditions, air quality information, visual and thermal images of a location prior to attendance, providing a new level of situational awareness and personal safety.
+The Baw Baw Information Network features a designated user interface and App that enables emergency service organisations 24-hour access to live weather conditions, air quality information, visual and thermal images of a location prior to attendance, providing a new level of situational awareness and personal safety.

 Registered users can establish threshold alerts to receive instant notifications via email or SMS.